chris-short/devopsish.com/content/post/139/index.md

 [Learn a little jq, awk, and sed](https://letterstoanewdeveloper.com/2019/07/29/learn-a-little-jq-awk-and-sed/) — I think I blew a former co-worker's mind when I showed them `jq` and `sed` piped together once.
 Throw in `awk` and you might as started thinking about building an operating system. j/k

 [5 Programming Languages That Are Probably Doomed](https://insights.dice.com/2019/07/29/5-programming-languages-probably-doomed/?utm_source=devopsish&utm_medium=newsletter&utm_campaign=139) — Ruby, Haskell, Objective-C, R, and Perl make up the list.
 I'm still blown away there's as much Perl as there is in the world today.
 True story, my first job out of the Air Force was at McClatchy Interactive.
 The CMS that powered thirty-one daily newspaper sites was written in Perl.
 It was advanced architecturally though (some microservices, definitely some resource pools for different workloads, MySQL database sharding, and a lot of YAML).
 It ended up collapsing under its own weight but, more the weight of the market.
 It was the newspaper industry afterall; the glory days had long past.
 But, to me, that was the last great Perl thing I worked on.
 What about you?
+Hit reply or comment on [reddit](https://reddit.com/r/devopsish/).

+[IBM debuts integrations and consulting services for Red Hat's OpenShift container platform](https://venturebeat.com/2019/08/01/ibm-debuts-integrations-and-consulting-services-for-red-hats-openshift-container-platform/) — IBM is integrating Red Hat's products into its existing product lineup.
+It's not that big of a jump given the long bond between IBM and Red Hat.
+Plus, the acquisition was announced in Oct 2018.
+But, "Over 100 products across IBM’s extensive software library form the basis of Cloud Paks, all of which are optimized to run on OpenShift." is a logical way for IBM to do it.

+[How We Built A Logging Stack at Grab](https://engineering.grab.com/how-built-logging-stack) — How Grab runs ELK

+[SolarWinds Tips: Alerting ~~Best~~ Practices](https://loop1.com/swblog/solarwinds-tip-alerting-best-practices/) — If you're a Solarwinds user, here as some helpful tips on alerting.

 [airbnb/cloud-maker](https://github.com/airbnb/cloud-maker) — "Building castles in the sky" CloudMaker is a tool for launching and configuring EC2 instances.
 It works as an extension to the Ubuntu CloudInit system.

 [TailorDev/Watson](https://github.com/TailorDev/Watson) — "A wonderful CLI to track your time!"

+[deadpixi/mtm](https://github.com/deadpixi/mtm) "Perhaps the smallest useful terminal multiplexer in the world."

+[servian/aws-auto-remediate](https://github.com/servian/aws-auto-remediate) — "Open source application to instantly remediate common security issues through the use of AWS Config"

+[lucperkins/strato](https://github.com/lucperkins/strato) — "An all-in-one data service for microservices, FaaS functions, etc. gRPC and HTTP interfaces."

+[estafette/estafette-gke-preemptible-killer](https://github.com/estafette/estafette-gke-preemptible-killer) — "Kubernetes controller that ensures deletion of preemptible nodes in a GKE cluster is spread out to avoid the risk of all getting deleted at the same time after 24 hours"

 ## DevOps'ish Tweet of the Week